Things to Do at Railay Beach

 Opening Hours

-Beach access is 24/7, but longtail boat services typically run from 7:00 AM to 6:00 PM (extended during high season)
+Beaches are accessible 24/7, though longtail boat services typically run from 7:00 AM to 6:00 PM (later during high season)

 Tickets & Pricing

-No entrance fees for beaches; longtail boat from Ao Nang: 100-150 THB per person, from Krabi Town: 150-200 THB per person
+No entrance fees for beaches; longtail boats from Ao Nang cost 100-150 THB per person one way, from Krabi town around 400-600 THB per person

 Best Time to Visit